 Growth is aided by precision, metrics and novelty:

 - Growth = Awareness + Conversions.
-Growth for a team like Airbnb is about accelerating awareness and improving conversions.
+Growth for a team like Airbnb is about accelerating awareness (get people to know about Airbnb) and improving conversions (get people to signup for Airbnb).
 Most people in the world haven’t heard about your product, and most of the people who’ve heard about it aren’t using it.

 - Measure success by using a framework that models your customer’s journey.
 For Airbnb, this is Potential, Acquire, Onboard, Book, Return & Share.
 (Metrics in the video.)
 This is roughly akin to Dave McClure’s Pirate Metrics.
 It will likely be different for your business.